resonancellc/pokeSlow/README.md

 # pokeSlow
 pokeSlow now allows a user to select a PHBankGB Box 1 Pokemon and edit its species, attacks, level, EVs, and IVs.
+There is also a feature to import a first generation .pkm file located on the SD card at "/pk/bank/pokemon.pkm".

 This was a fun little project I decided doing as a way to take a break from life every so often.
 It is used in conjunction with the Pokemon Homebrew Bank for the First Generation Virtual Console Games on the 3DS (also known as PHBankGB).  pokeSlow also has an option to convert all pokemon you have saved in the first box of the bank into Slowpokes for no reason besides pure amusement.